raevmood/Module-3/README.md

 This is JoyfulWhiteGoat's Github repo for the module 3 tasks

 # Projects
-Gemini API call Experimentation
+1. Gemini API call Experimentation
-Vercel app deployment
+2. Vercel app deployment
-Serapi Api calls
+3. Serapi Api calls
-Website scraper build
+4. ebsite scraper build
-RAG Experimentation with Pinecone DB and SerpApi
+5. RAG Experimentation with Pinecone DB and SerpApi